 How to force HTML format in all replies and forwards sent from Outlook

 This HowTo-Outlook article introduces a macro that you can use to automatically change email format in all replies and forwards.
 If you are only sending messages using Outlook and need a solution for your personal use, this may help.

 The problem is, using macros may be against your company policy.
 Also, they won’t work for any email client other than Outlook.
 That’s why you should take a look at another solution, one which will work for everyone in your organization, regardless of the email clients or devices they use to send their emails.

 How to force HTML format in every message

 Fortunately, there is a method to convert each and every email sent in your company to the HTML format.
 This way, even if someone sends their emails in plain text format (for example from a mobile device), they will be automatically converted to HTML.
 What’s more, those emails will have a personalized email signature with your branding included.

 Forcing the HTML format is one of the additional options available in our email signature management tools.
-The solutions that allow you to do that are CodeTwo Exchange Rules Pro for any on-premises Exchange Server and CodeTwo Email Signatures for Office 365 for Microsoft 365.
+The solutions that allow you to do that are CodeTwo Exchange Rules Pro for any on-premises Exchange Server and CodeTwo Email Signatures 365 for Microsoft 365.
 Those tools let you centrally manage email signatures, making sure every message you send helps you build your brand and creates new marketing opportunities.